tonianr/graphSEG2/README.md

 # graphSEG2: a Python based interactive Seismic Refraction Graphing Toolset

 The use of seismic refraction datasets is crucial to Near-surface geophysical explorations and are often used to delineate depths to bedrock.
-This project will utilize the Obspy python framework to read SEG2 refraction datasets and plot interactive stream datasets using the matplotlib.pyplot.ginput function.
+This python 3 module utilizes the Obspy framework to read SEG2 refraction datasets and plot interactive stream datasets using the matplotlib.pyplot.ginput function.

 Table of contents